 Many stylists and salon owners have started offering virtual appointments where they walk you through a haircut or easy colouring session — some will even mail you everything you need for as professional a look as possible to get you through your time away from the salon.

-At-home meal kits have been around for a while, but today some restaurants are creating kits of their own.
-Customers can either order kits for delivery or pick them up, and do the rest at home.
+At-home meal kit product offerings have been around for a while, but today some restaurants are taking this business strategy in-house by creating kits of their own.
+Customers can either order kits for delivery or pick them up and do the rest at home.

 Online or live-stream fitness classes

-These are just some of the ways that businesses are getting creative to provide service, food and, hopefully, a little comfort to their customers right now.
+These are just some of the ways that businesses are getting creative with changing their business strategy and product offerings by delivering services, food, gift cards and, hopefully, a little comfort to their customers right now.